-When the planning process is complete, the written plan must be adequate, feasible, and accepted by all stakeholders.
-What is written in the EOP should provide all of the needed guidance to address identified threats or hazards and explain how the activities outlined will be achievable with the resources identified.
-All parties tasked with roles or responsibilities should be aware of those assignments, agree to them as written, and have the capacity to carry them out.
+When the planning process is complete, the written plan must be adequate and feasible for all stakeholders.
+What is written in the EOP should provide all the needed guidance to address identified hazards and explain how the actions outlined will be achievable with the resources identified.
+All stakeholders tasked with roles or responsibilities should be aware of their assignments, agree to them as written, and have the capacity to carry them out.

 You can learn more about the Six Planning Principles on the Department of Education’s Readiness and Emergency Management for Schools website and by watching the video below:

-This video referenced the following guide developed by the Readiness in Emergency Management for Schools (REMS) Technical Assistance Center in 2013.
-This document further discusses the planning process and provides a number of tools to assist in conducting planning effectively and efficiently.
+This video referenced the following guide developed by the Readiness in Emergency Management for Schools (REMS) Technical Assistance Center.
+This document further discusses the planning process and provides several tools to assist in conducting planning effectively and efficiently.